ryanatkn/cosmicplayground/src/sy/README.md

-`sy` is a css tool with the goal to support powerful, typesafe, leak-proof abstractions that disappear before runtime to deliver the best possible UX without compromising much on our precious DX.
+`sy` is a css tool with the goal to support powerful, typesafe, leak-proof abstractions that disappear before runtime to deliver the best possible UX without compromising much on precious DX.
 Its target audience is developers who are comfortable with js/ts, build tools, owning their conventions, and css heresy.
 It leverages build-time scripts and optimizations to